Tom with the BTRTN May 2022 Month in Review.

 pro-gun bullet points from the GOP.
 That

-action — when the vast
+adds up to zero action — when the vast

 majority of the nation believes meaningful gun reform is long overdue.